Bucksburn Academy

-The languages taught at the school are French, German Spanish and sometimes Mandarin.
+The languages taught at the school are French and Spanish.

 Bucksburn Academy opened in late October 2009 and replaced the existing Bankhead Academy.
 The new school had some of the greatest facilities in Scotland, rivalling only those of Cults Academy in the city.
-When the new school opened, wholesale changes occurred with the introduction of a new head teacher and multiple members of existing staff were replaced.

 Houses

 Bucksburn Academy has four houses each named after Scotland in different languages: Alba (green), Caledonia (blue), Scotia (red) and Ecosse (purple).